jpoon/vscode-typewriter/README.md

 A [Visual Studio Code](https://code.visualstudio.com/) extension that makes typewriter sounds as you type.

-You probably came here via [Silicon Valley Code Camp](www.siliconvalley-codecamp.com/Session/2016/mastering-vscode-building-your-first-extension) where I gave a 75 minute talk on VSCode.
+You probably came either through [Silicon Valley Code Camp](www.siliconvalley-codecamp.com/Session/2016/mastering-vscode-building-your-first-extension) or [VanDev](https://www.meetup.com/VanDev/events/234675249/) where I gave a short talk on VSCode.
 As this extension was my demo, you'll find a few shortcuts and things one might do differently in a real-world example.

 ## Known Issues